Bulletin #2281, Know Your Soil: Lead in the Soil

 - Plant hedges or bushes around your home so that children will not play where lead accumulation is often greatest.

 - Feed children a diet high in calcium and iron and low in fat.
-This can help reduce the absorption of lead by the body.
-Contact your UMaine Extension county office for nutrition information.
+This type of diet can help reduce the absorption of lead.
+Contact your UMaine Extension County Office for nutrition information.